BrandonN76/BrandonN76/README.md

 <h2>Description</h2>

-This GitHub repository serves as a personal archive of my cybersecurity projects, designed to track my progress and expand my knowledge in the field, particularly in digital forensics.
+This GitHub repository serves as a personal archive of my cybersecurity projects, designed to track my progress as I expand my knowledge in the field.
 By documenting my projects here, I aim to expand my understanding of cybersecurity concepts and techniques while improving my practical skills.

 <h2>Cybersecurity Projects:</h2>